Ideal Patio Size for a Fire Pit + How to Design Around a Fire Pit | Unilock

 Installing a fire pit on a patio can transform your outdoor living space into a cozy and inviting oasis.

-That’s where we come in.
 We’ll share the ideal patio size for a fire pit, along with some patio paver ideas and tips to protect your patio.
-Plus, we’ll introduce you to our concrete pavers, stone fire pits and fireplaces at Unilock, made from the highest quality materials.

 What is the Ideal Patio Size for a Fire Pit?

 In general, a good rule of thumb is to plan at least six feet of room on all sides, between the fire pit and the edge of the patio.
-With this space, guests will be able to sit at a comfortable distance from the heat and stray sparks, while providing ample room to move around and enjoy an intimate atmosphere.

 1. Ideal Patio Size for a Round Fire Pit